Education & Social Policy

 CEHD Dean and Professor

 How can policy tools remediate unequal learning outcomes for disadvantaged students?
-Kenneth Shores’ research addresses racial/ethnic and socioeconomic inequality in test scores, school disciplinary policy, classification systems, and school resources.
-He has also examined how improvements to school finance systems can reduce educational inequality and how vulnerabilities in school finance systems can contribute to it.
+Kenneth Shores’s research centers on educational inequality and encompasses both descriptive and causal inference.
+His work addresses racial/ethnic and socioeconomic inequality in test scores, school disciplinary policy, classification systems, and school resources.
+In addition, he has examined how improvements to school finance systems can reduce educational inequality and how vulnerabilities in school finance systems can contribute to it.

 How effective have state education agencies been at administering school turnaround efforts?
 Bryan VanGronigen’s research examines a wide range of school reform policies, from the role of school and district leadership in leading reform efforts to teacher training and professional development.
 Current projects include the capacity of state education agencies to improve underperforming schools, the effectiveness of external providers of school improvement services, school improvement planning, and the implementation of schoolwide leadership teams.